apache/ozone/hadoop-hdds/docs/content/feature/S3-Tenant-Commands.md

 }
 ```

-If aws cli reports `AccessDenied`, check if the user associated with the Access ID has the permission to access the volume.
-In the Docker Compose dev cluster, one workaround is to set the volume owner to `testuser` to gain full access (because `OzoneNativeAuthorizer` grants the volume owner all permission):
+In the Docker Compose cluster, the AWS CLI might report `AccessDenied` because it uses a mocked Ranger endpoint (which can't be used to perform authorization).
+A production Ranger setup uses [`RangerOzoneAuthorizer`](https://github.com/apache/ranger/blob/master/plugin-ozone/src/main/java/org/apache/ranger/authorization/ozone/authorizer/RangerOzoneAuthorizer.java) in OM for authorization while the `ozonesecure` Docker Compose cluster still uses `OzoneNativeAuthorizer`.
+So a workaround is to set the volume owner to `testuser` to gain full access, as `OzoneNativeAuthorizer` grants the volume owner full permission:

 ```shell
 ozone sh volume update tenantone --user=testuser